Film Spoilers and

 Arizona Motorcycle Cop Wintergreen Was Shot To Death On His Electra Glide Motorcycle After A Minor Traffic Incident With Hippies

 Robert Blake starred as John Wintergreen - a short-statured, virile, honorable and tactful rookie motorcycle patrolman (and ex-Vietnam Vet) on the beautiful desert roads of Northern Arizona.
 He rode on an Electra Glide Harley Davidson bike, serving as a traffic enforcement officer.
-The poster's tagline described: "He's A Good Cop.
-On A Big Bike.
-On A Bad Road."
 His career objective was to become a homicide detective.
+The poster's tagline described:

 His two colleagues were not as ambitious, conscientious, honest, and friendly as Wintergreen: